 Favorite Drawing Books

-How to Draw Cute Stuff Books by Angela Nguyen are some of my girls’ favorites.
+- How to Draw Cute ______ Books by Angela Nguyen are some of my girls’ favorites.
 There are several!

-And last but not least… the Ralph Maseillo books are some of our faves!!
+- And last but not least… the Ralph Maseillo books are more niche and weird, but super cool.

 School & Office Supplies